-The next day they went to work as usual but each was thinking the same thought and at lunch time Berzifal turned to the others and said "Surely we can find a job for him in our business?" to which Osber said "Yes, let's go over this evening" without even asking if it was Gorvan that Berzifal had been thinking of.
+The next day they went to work as usual but each was thinking the same thought and at lunchtime Berzifal turned to the others and said "Surely we can find a job for him in our business?" to which Osber replied "Yes, let's go over this evening" without even asking if it was Gorvan that Berzifal had been thinking of.

-That afternoon Osber and Pieder went to their boat yard while Berzifal stayed at the sales office.
-They had agreed to meet later by the church when the sun was going down and go to Gorvan's house from there.
+That afternoon Osber and Pieder went to their boatyard while Berzifal stayed at the sales office.
+They had agreed to meet later by the church at sunset and go to Gorvan's house from there.

-And so, as the weak winter sun was setting, they met by Saint Gergil's [say it as "ger - gil"] and set off through the quiet, freezing cold streets.
-It began to snow, with tiny pieces falling like powder through the still air.
-When they were about half a mile away from where they were going Osber said "I know a short cut; follow me."
+And so, as the weak winter sun was setting, they met by Saint Gergil's and set off through the quiet, frozen streets.
+It began to snow, with tiny flakes falling like powder through the still air.
+When they were about half a mile away from their destination Osber said "I know a shorter way; follow me."

-With Osber leading the way they set off down a side street, and then a narrow path, and within a short while Pieder and Berzifal were quite lost.
-Eventually, Osber too started to seem a bit lost.
+With Osber leading the way they set off down a side street, and then a narrow alley, and within a short while Pieder and Berzifal were quite lost.
+Eventually, Osber too started to seem unsure.
 "Nearly there" said he, "I hope."

-As they came around the corner of yet another narrow alley Pieder stopped and pointed to a pile of dirty snow.
+As they came around the corner of yet another narrow alley Pieder stopped and pointed to a heap of dirty snow.
 "Look!"
-They looked and it was not dirty snow at all but a human body, covered with the light, new snow, quiet and still.
+They looked and it was not dirty snow at all but a human body, lightly covered with the powdery snow, silent and still.

-"Be careful Brothers, for there may still be danger" said Berzifal as he went forward to look at the body.
-It took him a few moments to light a small candle to see better.
-There was little need to check for signs of life because snow covered everything, including the nose and mouth, but still Berzifal put his hand inside the dead body's coat to see if there was any heat left.
+"Keep alert Brothers, for there may still be danger" said Berzifal as he stepped forward to examine the body.
+It took him a few moments to light a small candle to see better in the near darkness.
+There was little need to check for signs of life because snow covered everything, including the nose and mouth, but still Berzifal slid his hand inside the corpse's coat to see if there was any heat remaining.
 There was none and when he pulled out his hand there was blood on it.

 "Who is it?" asked Pieder.
-Berzifal pushed snow off the pale grey face and was very surprised to find that it was Gorvan's.
-"It is young Gorvan!" he said.
+Berzifal blew snow off the pale grey face and was shocked to find that it was Gorvan's.
+"It is young Gorvan!" he gasped.
 Then he added "This is the scene of a terrible crime.
-Osber, you run for the police while Pieder and I stand guard."
+Osber, you run for the constabulary while Pieder and I stand guard."
 Osber began to move but Berzifal held him back and said "No, not that way.
 Go back the way we came."

-When Osber had gone Pieder asked "Why did you send Osber back that way?
-If my sense of direction is correct, surely it is easier to carry on down here."
-Berzifal explained "I did not want him to spread foot marks further in this snow.
-We must look for clues.
+When Osber had departed Pieder asked "Why did you send Osber back that way?
+If my sense of direction is correct, surely it is quicker to carry on down here."
+Berzifal explained "I did not want him to spread footprints further in this snow.
+We must investigate.
 Do you remember when we were boys on the farm you used to track animals for a game?
-I want you to track the killer."
+I want you to track the murderer."

-Pieder's confusion cleared but then he looked down and said "But there are no marks.
+Pieder's confusion cleared but then he looked down and said "But there are no tracks.
 This snow has covered everything."
 Berzifal, his mind racing as so often, explained "This snow started falling only a short while ago, after Gorvan fell here.
-Anyway, he is cold and has been lying here perhaps for hours already."
+Besides, he is cold and has been lying here perhaps for hours already."